 Despite the current prevailing challenges that continue to manifest in the Zimbabwean economy, improvement and growth prospects remain conspicuous.
-A growth rate of 5.5% is expected in 2022.
-This, coupled with the on-going strong coordination between fiscal and monetary policy and recovery of the global economy from the COVID-19, will sustain the envisaged domestic growth rate in the outlook period.
+The IMF anticipates a growth rate of 2.5% amid a global economic growth slowdown in 2023.
 NDIL intends to continue leveraging on its diverse business portfolio as well as regional footprint to sustain a positive growth trajectory into the future.
 The business is confident of the country's medium-term economic prospects and will thus continue to invest in its core businesses and complementary areas.
 NDIL will continue to focus on balance sheet preservation and strive to ensure that operating profits are achieved despite the volatile environment.